 Fortunately, more is known about treating myasthenia gravis than ever before.
-The latest treatments can make the condition easy to live with, although there is no cure.
+The latest treatments can make the condition easier to live with, although there is no cure.

 Medications are the number one way to reduce symptoms.
 The best medicines help improve communication between nerves and muscles.
 Other medications are used to increase the strength of weakened muscles.

-Other forms of treatment include blood transfusions, surgery, and specialized physical therapy.
-Following your prescribed treatment plan to a “T” ensures your life can be lived normally.
+More forms of treatment include blood transfusions, surgery, and specialized physical therapy.
+Following your prescribed treatment plan to a T ensures your life can be lived normally.

-Thanks to the overall effectiveness of the treatments, those with myasthenia gravis can expect to receive traditional coverage from a life insurance company as long as no other health problems are present.
+But, thanks to the overall effectiveness of the treatments, those with myasthenia gravis can expect to receive traditional coverage from a life insurance company, as long as no other health problems are present.